 Before graduating from UNT, I worked as photo-editor for the Hatch Visuals Agency, a student-run collective that serves clients and hosts workshops.
 My final semester in 2015 will always be significant for the month-long project documenting beekeepers in the Yucatan, in the Heart of Mexico project.
 Both videos won national awards: an SPJ Mark of Excellence, also 9th and 13th in the Hearst Journalism Program for multimedia.

 I consider my work in photojournalism as a calling.

 Local reporting is my passion.
 The stories we are telling, and the ones we are living, lay a foundation for the next generation to grow.
 In the midst of stereotypes and single-narratives, I want to show people the bigger picture: where is this all going?
-Why does all of this matter?
-I want to publish stories of healing, miracles, and hope in the midst of suffering.
+Stories of healing, miracles, and hope in the midst of suffering - they can show us.

 One doesn't get into photography without confronting darkness, and light.
 One doesn't seek to report the truth without knowing there are lies, without finding ugliness, and especially without witnessing the beauty among it all.